 While wandering the halls, you'll meet the ghosts of the previous 12 earls.
 Their appearances are brief but memorable.
 I would've like them to play more of a role in the actual game rather than the cutscenes but at least they make for good company while it lasts.
 The exact opposite to that horrid stuck up girlfriend of yours.
 Paula is so blinded by the promise of riches that she is oblivious to the spooky goings on throughout most of the game.
 Even the obvious unearthly encounters that are right in front of her face pass her by (although that could be down to rushed animation or editing).
 To top it all off, by the game's end she uncaringly rebukes Andrew's marriage proposal.
 Yikes.
-At least his new-found family are a little more supportive even if one of them tries to seduce you.
+At least his new-found family are a little more supportive even if one of them tries to seduce him.

 The off-kilter staff will be around to assist in their own way.
 Fergus the handyman will give hints on puzzles and generally give random guidance while Mrs. Dimwitty the cook will pop up occasionally for a brief word of wisdom.
 The puzzles - each of which are essentially re-hashes of what's come before - can be passed by simply clicking on the guidebook.
 Each page will give you clues until it just solves it for you.
 This controversial mechanic is included in all of the Trilobyte games and may anger some.
 In truth, it offers a way out for those who are too stumped to progress.
 Considering the time and effort that's obviously put into the series everyone should be able to see how it ends, right?
 This feature does make the new inclusion of a difficulty setting rather baffling.
 The Brave setting is the way to go giving you the full unaltered game.
 The Nervous setting partially completes each puzzle while going the Cowardly route leaves you to figure out the last move only.
 Why anyone would want to play those lower settings is beyond me as the guidebook feature means that anyone can easily complete the game regardless of skill.